tinode/chat/README.md

 `v0` denotes API version (currently zero).
 Every HTTP request must include API key in the request.
 It may be included in the URL as `...?apikey=<YOUR_API_KEY>`, in the request body, or in an HTTP header `X-Tinode-APIKey`.

-Server responds to connection with a `{ctrl}` message.
-The `params` field contains protocol version:
+Once the connection is opened, the server sends a `{ctrl}` message.
+The `params` field of response contains server's protocol version:
-`"params":{"ver":"0.4"}`
+`"params":{"ver":"0.4"}`. `params` may include other values.

 ### Websocket

-Messages are sent in text frames.
+Messages are sent in text frames, one message per frame.
 Binary frames are reserved for future use.
+Server allows connections with any value in the `Origin` header.

 ### Long polling

+Long polling works over `HTTP POST` (preferred) or `GET`.
+In response to client's veru rirst request server sends a `{ctrl}` message containing `sid` (session ID) in `params`.
+Long polling client must include `sid` in every subsequent request either in URL or in request body.

+Server allows connections from all origins, i.e. `Access-Control-Allow-Origin: *`

 ## Messages